 Several expeditions have been talked of; one to aid Count de Raousset, which has been checked by his recent defeat and imprisonment at Guayamas.
-Another is contemplated to the Sandwich Islands, to revolutionize the government and establish an independent republic.
-An agent, as I am informed, has gone to Honolulu to ascertain whether such a movement would be successful.
+Another is contemplated to the Sandwich Islands, to revolutionize the government and establish an independent republicAn agent, as I am informed, has gone to Honolulu to ascertain whether such a movement would be successful.
 On his return, if he should report favorably, an expedition, no doubt, would be immediately fitted out for the Sandwich Islands.
 Whether or not the civil authorities have adopted any measures to defeat such a scheme I am not informed.
-Having been ordered to make my headquarters at Benicia, I am beyond the reach of news, or the means of ascertaining what is going on in San Francisco.
-Dillon, the French consul, and some of the filibustering community, assert that my removal to Benicia is condemnatory. of my course towards them.
+Having been ordered to make my headquarters at Benicia, I am beyond the reach of news, or the means of ascertaining what is going on a San Francisco.
+Dillon, the French consul, and some of the filibustering community, assert that my removal to Benicia is condemnatory of my course towards them.

-I have the honor to be, with considerations of the highest respect, mly yours;
+I have the honor to be, with considerations of the highest respect, truly yours;

+His Excellency James Gadsden,

-His Excellency JAMES GADSDEN, Minister Extraordinary and Plenipotentiary to the Government of Mexico.
+Minister Extraordinary and Plenipotentiary

+to the Government of Mexico.

-HEADQUARTERS, FORT READING, September 20, 1854.
+Headquarters, Fort Reading, September 20, 1854.

-MAJOR: A few days since I received a deputation of the principal theirs and headmen of the Indians residing on the lower Pitt and McCloud rivers, the same whom I visited in August.
+Major: A few days since I received a deputation of the principal emers and headmen of the Indians residing on the lower Pitt and McCloud rivers, the same whom I visited in August.
 They appear to be very friendly disposed towards our people, and give every assurance of doing all in their power to prevent any depredations being committed by their young men.
-As an instance of their sincerity and determination to preserve peace and a good understanding, they related to me several times the punishment they had inflicted on one of their men who had stolen a sack of flour from a citizen residing at or near Pittsburg, a small mining town north of Pitt river.
+As an instance of their sincerity and determination to preserve peace and a good understanding, they reated to me several times the punishment they had inflicted on one of their men who had stolen a sack of flour from a citizen residing at or near Pittsburg, a small mining town north of Pitt river.
 It appears that they traced out the thief, recovered the flour and returned it to its owner, and executed the Indian on the spot.
 I had previously received the same report from respectable white people in that vicinity.
-Some evil disposed person had circulated a report among these Indians that my design in getting them to visit the post was to put them all to death, and they were some days on the Pitt river before they ap-Proached this place, and it was only through the influence of the chief of the Cow Creek Indians (Nometeneman) that they were persuaded. to do so.
+Some evil disposed person had circulated a report among these Indians that my design in getting them to visit the post was to put them all to death, and they were some days on the Pitt river before they ap-Proached this place, and it was only through the influence of the chief of the Cow Creek Indians (Nometeneman) that they were persuaded to do so.
 They were perfectly satisfied with the result of their visit, and everything is now perfectly quiet.

 As we have no Indian agent in this district, I have been compelled to assume that duty myself, according to the regulations.
 At the councils I have held with them remote from this post, as well as the deputations I have received from different tribes, I have necessarily had to issue to them provisions.
-I have given them but a very small quantity, yet I know not how far I am authorized to issue them any articles of food from the commissary stores; but under the special circumstances of the case, I doubt not of approval.
+I have given them but a very small quantity, yet I know not how far I am authorized to issue them any articles of food from the commissary stores; but under the special circumlected.

-I feel that the Indians in northern California have been much neglected.
 The large appropriations made by Congress have been expended mostly in the southern portion of the State, save only two bales of red cloth sent to me, which I have given out.